TejasQ/tejaskumar.com/blog/1584376588025__why-i-do-not-prefer-speaking-at-remote-conferences.md

-I really enjoyed hearing [Deshi](https://twitter.com/deshiknaves)'s story of how he grew up in third-culture circumstances as I did, or [Jan](https://twitter.com/jansche)'s incredible story of [how we turned himself into a cyborg](https://www.youtube.com/watch?v=Sm9BjqfgPNM) for an optimal quality of life.
+I really enjoyed hearing [Deshi](https://twitter.com/deshiknaves)'s story of how he grew up in third-culture circumstances as I did, or [Jan](https://twitter.com/jansche)'s incredible story of [how he turned himself into a cyborg](https://www.youtube.com/watch?v=Sm9BjqfgPNM) for an optimal quality of life.

 Whether you want to admit it or not, there's something of a human soul in and around these personal interactions that is somehow lost on video calls.
 I am here for this personal connection more than much else.